Automotive industry in Uzbekistan: SamKochAvto

 SamKochAvto, originally Samarkand Automobile Factory, is a joint Turkish–Uzbek venture with major investment by the Turkish company Koc Holding.
 Located in Samarkand, Uzbekistan, the plant manufactures buses and has recently launched a production line for Nissan cargo trucks.
 SamKochAvto produces 4 models of buses and 5 truck models, some of which are exported.
 Plans have been announced for production of Suzukis.

 "Samarkand automobile plant" for the production of medium-capacity buses and small trucks and medium-duty trucks, organized in 1996 by the decision of the Government of the Republic of Uzbekistan for the number 381 from 05.11.1996, the commencement of commercial operations from March 19, 1999.

 The SamAuto lineup includes basic models in the small class SAZ NP 37 chassis Japanese Isuzu, low-floor bus of small class SAZ LE-60, Isuzu trucks and other special vehicles on the chassis of Isuzu.

+Uzbekistan produces many car models, including the Kia K5, K8, K9, Kia Sorento, Kia Sonnet, Kia Seltos, Hyundai Sonata, Santa Fe, BYD Chazor, and Song Pro.